PhilSorgenfrei/ML_models/README.md

 My hope is that somebody might find some of the content useful to progress on their own journey in machine learning

+#### predictive_maintenance_aircraft_engines
+This notebooks attempts to predict engine failure events in advance of occuring based on time series sensor data.
+It uses a three-layer LSTM model

 #### TB_Xray_02
 This notebook attempts detection of TB on X-ray images using various image transformations as well as incorporating a pre-trained image classifier through the tensorflow hub functionality